andybest/common-lisp/README.md

 # Origin

-A high performance math library useful for making games.
+A native Lisp graphics math library with an emphasis on performance and correctness

 ## Overview